-The Travel Plan provides benefits to participating judges for specified expenses incurred due to accident or illness while traveling outside their province of residency.
+The Travel Plan provides benefits to participating judges for specified expenses incurred due to accident or illness while traveling outside the province.
 Those who enrol in the Health, Travel, or Dental plans will receive a Medavie Blue Cross Identification Card.